jordancrawfordnz/kauri-energy-monitor/README.md

 `pm2.json` sets `NODE_ENV` to `production`.
 In production, the StrongLoop API Explorer is disabled and stack traces are not shown in errors.

 If you wish to change settings like the database hostname or the server port, define a custom `server/datasources.production.json` or `server/config.production.json` file as per [Loopback's environment specific configuration documentation](https://loopback.io/doc/en/lb2/Environment-specific-configuration.html).

+#### Installing Production on Ubuntu
+There is already a handy Ubuntu install script which you can use.
+Clone the repo, `cd` into the repo and run `./ubuntu-install.sh`.

 ## API Documentation
 When you have an instance of the API running you can access the StrongLoop API Explorer at `http://localhost:3000/explorer` to experiment with the API.